|Project Goals & Timetable||Pre-proposal Guidelines||FAQ|

 Over the past few years, however, the ISS has also recognized the need to build bridges in other ways.
 For example, Cornell’s social science faculty are increasingly interested in collaborative projects outside of traditional social science disciplines.
 This includes new collaborative social science research in the biological sciences, such as work on the biological underpinnings of human behavior (e.g., behavioral endocrinology) or the use of the new magnetic resonance imaging facility at Cornell.
 Other social scientists are interested in the human consequences of climate change, bringing together scholars across campus in the life and physical sciences.
 Others are involved in “big data,” requiring close collaboration with scholars in information and computer sciences.
 All of these examples advance systematic, evidence-based knowledge of social processes by harnessing the potential of collaborative research while building bridges across disciplinary boundaries.

-We are launching the ISS Collaborative Projects program to take the place of ISS Theme Projects.
-Comprised of 4-5 team members chosen competitively through a peer review process, Collaborative Projects will have a three year term.
+Starting in 2016 the ISS Collaborative Projects program took the place of ISS Theme Projects.
+Comprised of 4-5 team members chosen competitively through a peer review process, Collaborative Projects have a three year term.

 The goals of ISS Collaborative Projects are twofold: research and engagement.

 All proposed teams are expected to dive in immediately with “shovel ready” projects.
 The majority of a team’s time will be devoted to “research production” activities (i.e., conducting collaborative research, writing grant proposals and other scholarly output, working with graduate students), rather than “research consumption” activities, such as hosting seminars and events.
 Investigators are expected to seek external funding from government agencies and/or foundations.